Tick season in Switzerland: What expats need to know

 Along with their unsightly appearance, ticks have the potential to transmit deadly diseases to hikers and people who work outside.
 Ticks awake from their hibernation as the warm weather starts, making tick bites most common between March and when the weather cools in October and November.

 Ticks are found throughout Switzerland, from St. Gallen in the east to Geneva in the west.
-Luckily, ticks are usually not found above 1.500 metres, making a tick encounter in the Swiss mountains highly unlikely.
+Recently, ticks have also been discovered above 1.500 metres above sea level, meaning a tick encounter in the Swiss mountains is becoming more likely.
 Bear in mind that ticks are not just found in forests, but in fields, meadows, gardens and cities.

 What diseases do ticks carry?